Home/Methodology

 How We Calculate Dental Costs (Our Methodology)

 Transparency matters when you are budgeting for care.
 This page describes how we model typical procedure costs, what inputs we use, and why your final quote from a licensed provider may differ.
+The current published dataset version is 2026.08.

 Data sources